Marennes-Hiers-Brouage

 ... and its cultural heritage!

 While Marennes enjoys a great reputation as the capital of oyster farming, it also boasts a rich and interesting heritage.
 The first thing you see in Marennes is its bell tower.
-It rises to a height of 85 metres!
+It reaches a height of 85 metres!
 The Saint-Pierre de Sales church, long considered a landmark for sailors, now offers a superb panorama of the entire Marennes Oléron basin, including an astonishing mosaic of oyster beds.
 Come and climb the 289 steps of its bell tower to enjoy the view (daily in July and August, 10am - 12:30pm / 2pm - 6:30pm and on request out of season).